Shagunkesarwani/ShagunKesarwani/README.md

 Passionate for learning and exploring new technologies💭.
 I believe in giving my best and love what I do🤓.
 Life is too short to explore all and more I learn, the more I grow💻. </h3><br>
 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/59734313/157189039-c09b3e38-9f42-42c0-ab54-14f1574190a7.gif">

-- 🔭 I’m currently working on **Next.js, React.js , Javascript , Bootstrap , Tailswind CSS**
+- 🔭 I’m currently working on **Next.js,MongoDB React.js , Javascript , Bootstrap , Tailswind CSS**

-- 🌱 I’m currently learning **Node.js , Express , MongoDB**
+- 🌱 I’m currently learning **Node.js , Express (Backend development)**

 - 🤝 I’m available for **freelancing**